hhvm/user-documentation/guides/hack/03-types/16-string.md

 The string type, `string`, is used to represent a sequence of zero or more characters.
-Conceptually, a string can be considered as an array of characters—the *elements*—whose keys are the `int` values starting at zero.
+Conceptually, a string can be considered as an array of characters -- the *elements* -- whose keys are the `int` values starting at zero.
 The type of each element is `string`.
 A string whose length is zero is an *empty string*.

 A *numeric string* is a string containing the following: optional leading whitespace, followed by an optional sign, followed by a base-10 integer